AriFordsham/GHCWiki/type-functions-status.md

 1. Allow overlapping instances disambiguated by textual order if they are in the same model (maybe only when an extra flag is given).
 Instances from differnt modules still need to have coinciding rhses if they overlap.
 1. Replacing GADT refinements by explicit equality constraints:

+  - CLEANUP:

+    - `TcGadt.tcUnifyTys` can now probably be replaced again by the non-side-effecting unifier that was in `types/Unify.hs` (recover from previous repo states).
+    - `TcPat.refineAlt`: This function is now dead code, so is all its support code.
+    - `pat_reft` field of `TcPat.PatState`: Not needed anymore and code maintaining can go, too.
+    - We can remove the `CoVars` and `Refinement` argument of `TcSimplify.tcSimplifyCheckPat`.
   - Regressions that remain to be fixed:

     - `gadt/lazypatok` needs to be fixed (are irrefutable patterns really ok, see [ http://okmij.org/ftp/Haskell/GADT-problem.hs](http://okmij.org/ftp/Haskell/GADT-problem.hs)\]?)